descope/descope-firebase-migration/README.md

 b.
 To create a Descope Management Key, go [here](https://app.descope.com/settings/company/managementkeys), then copy the token to your `.env` file.

 c.
 The `FIREBASE_DB_URL` is the endpoint URL of your Firebase Realtime Database.
 This URL is required for the application to interact with your Firebase Database, enabling it to read and write data.
+If you do not use Realtime Database, you can skip to the `Step 6`.

 To find your Firebase Realtime Database URL: